Yucco-K/react-native-todo-app/docs/support.md

 A: Ensure you are logged in with the same account on all devices.
 Data is automatically synced via Firebase when you have an internet connection.

 **Q: Can I use the app offline?**
-A: No, Todo App requires an internet connection to function.
+A: No, Re:Mind requires an internet connection to function.
 All data is stored in the cloud for real-time synchronization.

 ---